Colectivo (Venezuela): Crime

 Colectivos sometimes provide protection from crime in some neighborhoods they are committed to, though some neighborhoods report that colectivos attack neighbors themselves.
 As colectivos attempted to gain independence from the government, they began "controlling organized crime like drug trafficking in Caracas barrios.
 Some colectivos patrol the 23 de Enero barrio on motorcycles, masked and armed, supposedly to protect the neighborhood from criminals such as drug dealers.
 According to ABC News, "it is widely believed that colectivos kill drug traffickers who do not obey their orders".

 According to the International Crisis Group, colectivos may be involved in drug trafficking, arms dealing, and car theft.
 Phil Gunson, a freelance reporter for foreign media, states that, "It's no secret that many colectivos engage in criminal activities."
 Gunson reported that colectivos combat criminal gangs in neighborhoods and take over the previous gang's business in crime and also take over buildings already owned by individuals and collect rent from the owners.
 Colectivos are thought to be partially responsible for the increase in the Venezuelan murder rate, according to the Metropolitan Observatory on Citizen Security.

 An Organization of American States report on human rights violations in Venezuela stated that colectivos murdered at least 131 individuals between 2014 and 2017 during anti-government protests.

 Education

-As of 2013, colectivos ran education initiatives.
-According to Ennio Cardozo, a professor of political science at the Central University of Venezuela, colectivos "do talks, forums and they indoctrinate very young kids into Marxism.
-The government finances all this.
-But if you don't agree with them they will shut you out from most of the social programs until you give allegiance to the (socialist) party."
-The president of the School of Teachers in Tachira, Javier Tarazona, stated that the Venezuelan government encouraged the participation of guerrillas and colectivos in schools and that their involvement allegedly "promotes violence, confrontation and, if necessary, war".
+The president of the School of Teachers in Táchira, Javier Tarazona, stated that the Venezuelan government encouraged the participation of guerrillas and colectivos in schools and that their involvement "promotes violence, confrontation and, if necessary, war".

 The president of the Venezuelan Chamber of Private Education, María Teresa Hernández, declared in 2014 that Resolution 058 passed in 2012 by the government was unconstitutional and that it "seeks for colectivos with political projects of the ruling party to be directly involved in public and private schools".
 She stated that schoolchildren are "very easy to manipulate" and need to develop political beliefs on their own.
 Article 102, for example, states that "Education, is a public service, and is grounded on the respect for all currents of thought".